umbraco/vsts-uaas-deploy-task/README.md

 ![Add tasks](Images/Add-Task-Deploy.png)

-## Setting up Build and Deploy tasks for Umbraco as a Service
+## Setting up Build and Deploy tasks for Umbraco Cloud

 The idea with using the Deploy task from this repository is that we will be able to have a Visual Studio solution with Umbaco installed (through nuget) that is built in VSTS, and then use the build output for deploying the changes to Umbraco as a Service (through git).
 In order to achive this there is a minimal and recommended Build setup with the steps outlined below: